 We hold group informational meetings on the first Thursday of each month.
 Please call 303-660-0277 to sign up for one of these meetings.
 Non-Colorado residents can call or e-mail with their specific questions.

-Most of the children are infants whose ethnicity is representative of the birth parent population we serve in Colorado.
+Most of the children are infants whose ethnicity is representative of the demographics of Colorado.

 We are a Christian agency.
 We believe that the best interests of any child are served by growing up in a healthy Christian family.
-Age, previous marriages and two working parent issues are evaluated on an individual basis.
-We have no religious criteria for adopting from any of our international programs.
+We require applicants to sign our statement of faith.
+Age, previous marriages, and health issues are evaluated on an individual basis.

 Yes, but this is closely monitored.
-Most of the birth families we work with prefer to have their children placed with Colorado families.
+Most of the pregnancy clients we work with prefer to have their children placed with Colorado families.
 We do accept applications from a limited number of non-Colorado residents.
 You can call to see if we are accepting out of state applications at this time.

 We have a “pool” of approved, waiting families.
-Once your homestudy is approved, you prepare a profile book that our staff shows to birth families who are considering adoption.
+Once your homestudy is approved, you prepare a profile book that our staff shows to pregnancy clients who are considering adoption.
 Birth families select their adoptive families.